alexfernandez/alexfernandez.github.io/2017/origins-language.md

 It is easy to defend a definite advantage for hominins that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
-Group coordination become possible without having to see each other.
+Group coordination becomes possible without having to see each other.
 Still, it is hard to see how a language of this kind could work.
 For illustration purposes,
 in the appendix we have an example of a